 Nottingham Advantage Award - find out more and explore the modules on offer

-What are the range of careers I could enter?
+What are the range of career I could enter?

 The biotechnology course gives the option to specialise in plant, animal or microbial biotechnology and so our graduate can choose to continue to pursue one of these paths of biotechnology, but we have also seen our graduate use the skills, experience and knowledge gained to enter a diverse range of employment areas.